 Youtube has shown it can provide a decent, regular source of income for those who can tap into an audience after a regular style, format or content that keeps them motivated or excited about some subject, or subjects.
 These days, once you have your ‘thing’, you will find there are alternative sites to post your videos; ones that can earn good money that isn’t derived mostly from advertising.

-At any time, the tokens, earned by being popular or highly voted, or service-providing, or via donations from fellow viewers or contributors, can be withdrawn from secure wallets and moved to accessible global marketplaces where they can be traded for other valuable currencies, or traditional ones.
+At any time, your earned tokens, from being popular or highly voted, or service-providing, or via isolated donations from fellow viewers or contributors, can be withdrawn from secure wallets and moved to accessible global marketplaces where they can be traded for other valuable currencies like Bitcoin, or traditional ones (stablecoins).

-Storage of video content history may also occur decentrally, meaning that files need not reside on central servers more vulnerable to hacking, data loss or failure.
+Storage of one’s video content history may also occur decent-rally, meaning that files need not reside on central servers more vulnerable to hacking, data loss or failure.